BryceSh/LoggerPlugin/README.md

   - Customizable for your needs.
 DM me for more info.
 - Login to your web portal with your minecraft account.
   - You can use in-game permissions to allow access to web portal.
-- Per use log loopup
+- Per user log look-up
   - You can look up logs for an individual player or a group of players at one time to narrow down who did what.
+- Export logs to excel, PDF, or text documents.

 ## Free Version vs. Paid Version
 |       Features       | Free | Paid |